KyrneDev/websocket/README.md

 ##  "WebSocket is closed before the connection is established."

 The websocket server will not work double proxied.
 Please ensure that the Nginx instance that is forwarding the request to the websocket server is the most downstream (the closest to the user).
-Also ensure that the websocket server is running and on the correct port.
+Also, ensure that the websocket server is running and on the correct port.

 ## A 404 Error or "ERROR: The connection to {address} was interrupted while the page was loading

 If you are using the proxy setup, make sure Nginx is proxying the connection to the right port as well as IP (127.0.0.1 corresponds to the same device).
 If you are using the port forwarding method, make sure the port is open.
 While running the webserver use a tool like [Open Port Checker](https://www.yougetsignal.com/tools/open-ports/) to see if the port is open.
-If not, double check your port forwarding settings, or try a different port.
+If not, double-check your port forwarding settings, or try a different port.

 ## 426, 400, or any 500 error

 These can be more complicated to fix and vary greatly across different setups in terms of their cause.
 Please contact me on Discord @**Kyrne#9728** and I'll help you fix your specific problem.

+# In Closing

+Thank you very much for supporting my extension development work through your subscription.
+If there are any features you would like to see in the future, please reach out to me and I will do my best to make your request a reality.

+Take care fellow Flarumite!